opetitprestataire/label-studio/docs/source/plugins/json_validation.md

 meta_description: Checks that the introduced text is a valid JSON
 ---

-This script parses the contexts of a TextArea field to check for valid JSON.
+This plugin parses the contexts of a `TextArea` field to check for valid JSON.
 If the JSON is invalid, it shows an error and prevents the annotation from being saved.

 This is an example of a "hard" block, meaning that the user must resolve the issue before they can proceed.

 ![Screenshot of JSON error message](/images/project/script_json.png)

-## Script
+## Plugin

 ```javascript
  LSI.on("beforeSaveAnnotation", (store, annotation) => {